 Must-visit Nightlife Places in Shinjuku

 Shinjuku Omoide (memory) Yokocho (alley) is a drinking street located between JR Shinjuku Station and Seibu Shinjuku Station.
-Various shops such as Yakitori shops, Oden shops, and motsuyaki (roast giblets) shops are all lined up tightly together.
-And it has become popular with foreign tourists recently.
+Various shops such as Yakitori shops, Oden (Assorted Japanese stew) shops, and motsuyaki (roast giblets) shops are all lined up tightly together and it has become popular with foreign tourists recently.
 Omoide Yokocho has a long history which was originally a black market 70 years ago, after the end of World War II.
-Even now the construction of the shops separated by a single doorplate remains, and the warm light of the red lantern and the signboard of the store shines at night.
+Even now the construction of the shops separated by a single door plate remains, and the warm light of the red lantern and the signboard of the store shines at night.
 You will see photogenic scenery here and there with smiling faces of people who drink happily.
-Go to Omoide Yokocho to experience the Japanese culture.
+Go to Omoide Yokocho to experience real Japanese culture.

 What do in Shinjuku Omoide Yokocho: Bar hopping in a famous area

 At Shinjuku Omoide Yokocho, bar hopping is recommended rather than staying at once place.
-For example, go to an izakaya or diner where you can eat a variety of Japanese cuisine to fill your stomach and move to a 2nd and 3rd place to enjoy drink while snacking on yakitori and oden.
-Each store at Omoide Yokocho is very small and narrow and cozy, so you will be able to get along well with the people you meet for the first time.
-You can ask staff and other customers about the next recommended shop, or it is fun to drink together.
+For example, go to an izakaya or diner where you can eat a variety of different Japanese cuisine to fill your stomach and move to a 2nd and 3rd place to enjoy mainly drinking whilst snacking on yakitori and oden.
+Each store at Omoide Yokocho is very small and narrow but cozy, so you will be able to get along well with the people you meet for the first time.
+You can ask staff and other customers about where is best to go next, or even join in drinking with them!

 Kabukicho is Japan's leading entertainment district.
 As you leave the Shinjuku east exit and turn left on Yasukuni Street, you will see the entrance to Kabukicho on the left side.
-It is always overflowing with people, and on the main street there is a big red gate of “Kabukicho Ichibangai (first street in Kabukicho).
+It is always overflowing with people, and on the main street there is a big red gate with “Kabukicho Ichibangai (first street in Kabukicho) written on it.
 In the evening it changes to a lively night city where neon lights shine.
 Although it is relatively safe place if you stay on the main street, it is better not to proceed to a street where there are no people.
 Con games are prohibited, so if you are called out by a store, carefully decline it.

 What to do in Kabuki-cho: First things to do in Kabuki-cho when you plan on for a night in Shinjuku